dbca-wa/herbarium-specify/1_DEV_README.md

 k3d cluster delete specify-test
 ```

 **Warning**: Deleting the namespace or cluster will delete all data including the database!
+This is a last resort and NOT RECOMMENDED IN UAT / PRODUCTION.

 ## Troubleshooting